kajackdfw/eeu_components/README.md

  7. 10/04/2015 | New larapoly-double-select web component
  6. 9/27/2015 | new Laravel dedicated fork at https://github.com/larapoly/larapoly
  5. 9/20/2015 | eeu_blade_bootstrap.html will be forked to a new Laravel only repo.
- 4. 9/18/2015 | Enhanced error messages for eeu-string. eeu-string-inline needs more error red css.
+ 4. 9/18/2015 | Enhanced error messages for *-string. *-string-inline needs more error red css.
  3. 9/13/2015 | Had an excellent proof of concept test in my Laravel site with Polymer
  2. 9/10/2015 | New outline of planned components on index.html page
  1. 9/01/2015 | Removed the Iron Element dependency from eeu_html_bootstrap.html ( rule #9 violation )